drneavin/Demultiplexing_Doublet_Detecting_Docs/docs/source/OtherSingleCellData.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Doublet detecting softwares for the combined snRNA-seq + snATAC-seq should work similarly to the doublet detecting softwares for each assay separately (snRNA-seq and snATAC-seq).
 However, as noted int the :ref:`Demultiplexing Softwares Section <combo-demultiplex>` above, we have observed much higher ambient RNA percentages than for either assay run separately.
-..
-Our results (**CITATION**) indicate that increased ambient RNA showed a slight decrease in the MCC and balanced accuracy.
+..Our results (**CITATION**) indicate that increased ambient RNA showed a slight decrease in the MCC and balanced accuracy.
 However, we did not simulate up to the level of ambient RNA percent that we have observed using this assay.